OUDSL/Tableau-2016CampaignContributions/index.md

 ![Moving and Resizing images](images/img_30.png)

-Now test this filter out, by selecting different elements of the bar graph like a specific profession or the red porition of a specific profession.
+Now test this filter out, by selecting different elements of the bar graph like a specific profession or the red portion of a specific profession.

 * Apply the use as filter option to your map as well.

 ## Re-arranging the Dashboard
 Finally we can re-arrange our dashboard to maximize our space.
 We won't give specific instructions in the section.
-Instead will will provide some tips, and let you decide the best way to arranage it.
+Instead will will provide some tips, and let you decide the best way to arrange it.
 * You can reposition a box by clicking on it, hover over the gray bar that appears in the top center, and then dragging it to your preferred location.
 * If you select the edge of the box, instead of the gray bar, you can resize the box.